NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 OneWire devices can be chained together on the same shared data lines (no flipping of wires).
 Devices can be of the same or different types, require minimal setup (and no soldering), and most can even operate in "parasite" power mode where they use the power from the data line (and an internal capacitor) to function (thus saving a `Vcc` line, only requiring `Data` and `GND`).
 OneWire runs only in the low kb/s speeds and is useful for digital sensors.

 * Typically, sensors are limited to 20 devices along a maximum 100m of wire.
-* When more than one OneWire device is on the same data data line, each device registers itself an enumeration index (0-X) along with a 64-bit unique identifier (UUID, with last byte being CRC).
-The device can then be referenced via this UUID (or enumeration index) by the system in the future.
+* When more than one OneWire device is on the same data data line, each device registers itself an enumeration index (0 - N) along with its own 64-bit unique identifier (UUID, with last byte being CRC).
+The device can then be referenced via this UUID by the system in the future indefinitely, or enumeration index so long as the device doesn't change its line position.

 ### Analog IO

-* Ensure AREF pin is set to the correct max input voltage to ensure analog sensors can use their full input range.
-The AREF pin, by default, is the same voltage as the MCU.
+* Ensure `AREF` pin is set to the correct max input voltage to ensure analog sensors can use their full input range.
+The `AREF` pin, by default, is the same voltage as the MCU.
-  * Analog sensors will be able to customize per-pin voltage ranges in software later on (as long as voltages are not negative) - it's more important to know the max input voltage in use for correctly setting AREF.
+  * Analog sensors will be able to customize per-pin voltage ranges in software later on (as long as voltages are not negative or over `AREF`) - it's more important to know the max input voltage in use for correctly setting `AREF`.
-  * Not setting this correctly may affect measured analog values.
-Some sensors we've tested, for instance, are calibrated to operate up to 5.5v direct from factory, others operate from -5v to +5v and have to be modified to output 0-5v.
+  * Not setting this correctly will affect measured analog values.
+Some sensors we've tested, for instance, are calibrated to operate up to 5.5v direct from factory, others operate from -5v to +5v and have to be modified to output 0v to 5v.
-* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) support different bit resolutions for analog/PWM pins, but also may limit how many pins are able to use these higher resolutions.
+* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but also may limit how many pins are able to use these higher resolutions.
 See the datasheet of your MCU for details.

 ### Sensors

 * If able to set in hardware, ensure any TDS meters and soil moisture sensors use EC (aka mS/cm) mode.
-EC is considered a normalized measurement, while PPM can be split into different scale categories depending on sensor chemistry in use.
+EC is considered a normalized measurement while PPM can be split into different scale categories depending on sensor chemistry in use (often tied to country of origin).
 PPM based sensors operating on anything other than a 1v=500ppm mode will need to have their PPM scale explicitly set.
 * Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet.
+  * Again, make sure sensor is calibrated to output 0v - `AREF` volts in range - negative voltage or voltage above AREF may cause damage!
-* Sensor pins used for event triggering when measurements go above/below a pre-set tolerance can be safely ignored, as the software implementation of this mechanism is more versatile.
+* Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
+  * Often these pins are used to drive other hardware-only based solutions that aren't a part of Hydruino's use case.
-* CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, not to mention require `Vcc` for the heating element (5v @ 130mA for MQ-135) thus cannot use parasitic power mode.
-Then to calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.
+* CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, and _require_ `Vcc` for its heating element (5v @ 130mA for MQ-135) thus cannot use OneWire parasitic power mode.
+To calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.

 We also ask that our users report any broken sensors (outside of bad calibration data) for us to consider adding support to (also consider sponsoring our work on [Patreon](www.patreon.com/nachtrave)).

 ## Memory Callouts

-* The total number of and different types of objects (sensors, pumps, relays, etc.) that the controller can support at once depends on how much free Flash storage and RAM your MCU has available.
-Objects range in size from 150 to 350 bytes or more depending on settings.
+* The total number of objects and different kinds of objects (sensors, pumps, relays, etc.) that the controller can support at once depends on how much free Flash storage and RAM your MCU has available.
+Hydruino objects range in RAM memory size from 150 to 350 bytes or more depending on settings, with the base Flash memory usage ranging from 100kB to 300kB+ again depending on settings.
-* For our target microcontroller range, on the low end we have ATMega2560 with 256kB of Flash and 8kB of RAM, while more recent devices like the RasPi Pico have 2MB of Flash and 264kB of RAM.
-The ATMega2560 may struggle with full system builds and may be limited to specific system setups (such as no debug assertions, external crops library, only minimal UI, etc.), while other newer devices with more capacity build with everything enabled without issue.
+* For our target microcontroller range, on the low end we have ATMega2560 with 256kB of Flash and 8kB of RAM, while on the upper end we have modern devices like the RasPi Pico with 2MB of Flash and 264kB of RAM.
+The ATMega2560 may struggle with full system builds and may be limited to specific system setups (such as no debug assertions, external crops library, only minimal UI, etc. - see Vertical NFT Example), while other newer devices with more capacity build with everything enabled without issue.
 * For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroponicsDefines.h` that can be modified to adjust how much memory space is allocated for the various array structures the controller uses.
-  * If, for example, you had a large number of crops attached to a single feed reservoir, you can modify these defines to give more space for such object storage to avoid running into any storage limitations.
+  * If, for example, you had a large number of crops attached to a single feed reservoir, you could modify these defines to give more space for such object storage to avoid running into storage limitations.
-* To save on the cost of code for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used (e.g. WiFi not being included in the build if you don't actually use any WiFi).
+* To save on the cost of code size for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used (e.g. WiFi not being included in the build if you don't actually use any WiFi).
   * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the UI, multi-tasking subsystems, etc.
-* See the Crop Writer Example to see how to externalize the Crops Library onto an SD Card or EEPROM.
+* To further save on code size cost, see the Data Writer Example to see how to externalize crops library, string, and other data onto an SD Card or EEPROM.
-  * Upgrading between versions or changing custom crop/string data may require you rebuild and redeploy.
+  * Note: Upgrading between versions or changing custom data may require you rebuild and redeploy to such external devices.

 ## Example Usage